DannyLe1234/Research-on-Factors-Influencing-Statistics-Students-Engagement-in-Extracurricular-Activities/README.md

 # 📦 Repository Contents
 - Codebook: Column names and Abbrevations

+- Proposal: strustured plan of how we plan to conduct this research

-- Final Report.pdf	Full written report containing methodology, results, interpretation, and conclusions.
+- Final Report.pdf: Full written report containing methodology, results, interpretation, and conclusions.

-- sta304_analysis.Rmd	R Markdown file with full codebase: data import, cleaning, exploratory analysis, hypothesis testing, and regression models.
+- sta304_analysis.Rmd	: the code for the entire study.

 - STA304 Survey - Google Forms.pdf: The survey form used for data collection.

+- Cleaned data file

+- Raw data file